 In my many years of working in various industry sectors, I have seen different organizational structures and heard differing opinions of what a Supply Chain is and what the role of the supply chain manager is.
 In this article, I want to share with you the insight I have formed about what a Supply Chain is and what its role is.

-In some of the more traditional industry, segments there are examples where a manufacturer has integrated backward i.e. bought suppliers of critical raw material and/or has integrated forward i.e. bought wholesalers/merchants or converters of their products to try and better manage the Supply Chain.
+In more traditional industry, segments there are examples where a manufacturer has integrated backward i.e. bought suppliers of critical raw material and/or has integrated forward i.e. bought wholesalers/merchants or converters of their products to try and better manage the supply chain.
 An example of this would be where a large papermaker would buy pulp producers and forests and buy a packaging converter.
-This is obviously a hugely capital-intensive approach to gain control and influence of the Supply Chain.
-It is my contention that by choosing very carefully the right pulp producers and the right packaging converters an effective “virtual” Supply Chain Network can also be realized.
+This is obviously a hugely capital-intensive approach to gain control and influence of the supply chain.
+It is my contention that by choosing very carefully the right pulp producers and the right packaging converters an effective “virtual” supply chain Network can also be realized.

 “Reveal believe the supply chain is an indispensable link toward commercial success and social good; it is our goal to create ongoing value–our most elemental methodology—for both.
 The very core of our business is built on giving back.
 We donate our time and a portion of our proceeds to non-profit initiatives whose efforts resonate with our own: helping the disadvantaged children of the world receive the products they require—food, water, education, shelter, and solace.

 To go beyond, to reveal hidden value, this is the potential of the supply chain.
 Its purpose is our purpose.
 Together, with our partners, people and technologies, we help companies deliver their right products, at the right place at the right time.”